 Either due to time or computational constraints there are a few areas that this project will not be covering.
 Firstly, due to the lack of understanding the advanced biology of the inner workings of ECs, not all the rules biologists have found that cause cellular senescence will be implemented.

 Another area that will not be covered are the multiple ways the endothelial monolayer gap can be filled during healing.
 I am only modelling the spreading of adjacent ECs into the gap due to the decrease in pressure caused by the lack of cells pushing back.
-The other ways the gap can be filled include: hyperplasia of existing endothelial cells and engraftment of circulating endothelial progenitor cells 8.
+The other ways the gap can be filled include: hyperplasia of existing endothelial cells and engraftment of circulating endothelial progenitor cells [8].

-It is also assumed, that the program is modelling ECs from a healthy person with a Hayflick limit (maximum proliferation) of 50,26
+It is also assumed, that the program is modelling ECs from a healthy person with a Hayflick limit (maximum proliferation) of 50, ignoring deficiencies such as Werner syndrome which causes individuals to have a population growth of 53% and total replicative life span of 27% compared to normal cells [26].

-A graphical user interface (GUI) will not be created for the user to in the simulation.
+A graphical user interface (GUI) will not be created for the user to change parameters on the fly in the simulation.
 All parameters will be set at the beginning of the simulation and shall remain unchanged.
 To observe the effect of the changing parameters, several simulations must be run with varying initial conditions.

+3.5 Risk Analysis

-3.5 All the risks believed to be theare described in table 3.7The nature of the risk isdn, then a mitigation plan to decrease severity is provided
+All the risks believed to be associated with the project are described below in table 3.7.
+The nature of the risk is outlined, then given a likelihood and impact score from 1 – 4, 1 being unlikely / negligible and 4 being very likely / project threatening, then a mitigation plan to decrease severity is provided.